Aló Ciudadano

 Aló Ciudadano (lit.
-'Hello Citizen) was a Venezuelan talk show hosted by Leopoldo Castillo as the opposition counterpart of Aló Presidente launched by Hugo Chávez government in 1999.
+'Hello Citizen) is a Venezuelan talk show hosted by Leopoldo Castillo as the opposition counterpart of Aló Presidente launched by Hugo Chávez government in 1999.
 It was aired both on the Globovisión 24-hour television news network and Radio Caracas Radio (RCR) network until 2013.

 Format

 Host Leopoldo Castillo at Aló Ciudadano studios.

 Aló Ciudadano was hosted by Leopoldo Castillo and co-hosted by journalist Sheila Chang Montero, Maria Alejandra Trujillo and Pedro Pablo Peñaloza.

 The show was interactive; people were able to call the show and give their opinions and/or complaints or they could send text messages, which appeared on the news ticker.
 Leopoldo Castillo conducted interviews and he usually discussed politics.

 Leopoldo Castillo began his show saying "Ciudadanos de la República Bolivariana de Venezuela" ("citizens of the Bolivarian Republic of Venezuela").
 During the show, Sheina Chang read news headlines from the main news websites of Venezuela and Latin America, and conducted interviews along with Castillo.

 Although Aló Ciudadano opposed Chávez's government, they invited numerous pro-Chávez people on his show, such as the former mayor of the Libertador municipality, Freddy Bernal.